nornir-automation/nornir/docs/howto/transforming_inventory_data.rst

 What's going to happen is that the inventory is going to create the :obj:`nornir.core.inventory.Host` and :obj:`nornir.core.inventory.Group` objects as usual and then finally the ``transform_function`` is going to be called for each individual host one by one.

 Note that you can also set this in the configuration.
-To do so just set the full import path in as a string, i.e., ``path.to.my_lib.adapt_host_hada``
+To do so just set the full import path as a string, i.e., ``path.to.my_lib.adapt_host_hada``

 .. note:: This was a very simple example but the ``transform_function`` can basically do anything you want/need.